UofABioinformaticsHub/Biotech7005/Practicals/2_RegularExpressions.md

 - OSX: `cp /usr/share/dict/words words`
 - Ubuntu: `cp /usr/share/dict/words words`

-Change into this directory & page through the first few lines of the file to get an idea about what it contains.
+- Git Bash: Download the file from `http://www-01.sil.org/linguistics/wordlists/english/wordlist/wordsEn.txt` into your `Bash_Practical` directory, then rename using `mv wordsEn.txt words`

-Make sure you're in the correct directory or else `grep` won't be able to find the file `words`.
+Now page through the first few lines of the file using `less` to get an idea about what it contains.

-Now let's try a few searches, and to get a feel for the basic syntax of the command, try to describe what you're searching for on your notes \textbf{BEFORE} you enter the command.
+Let's try a few searches, and to get a feel for the basic syntax of the command, try to describe what you're searching for on your notes **BEFORE** you enter the command.
 Do the results correspond with what you expected to see?

 ```